Surface Water Quality Monitoring Training

-Gordon is the primary physical habitat and benthics trainer.
-She is a Senior Biologist with the Environmental Institute of Houston and has participated in the Clean Rivers Program since 2011.
+Mandi Gordon is the primary physical habitat and benthic trainer.
+She is a senior biologist with the Environmental Institute of Houston and has participated in the Clean Rivers Program since 2011.
 Gordon has participated in various aquatic life monitoring projects as a field team leader and has assisted in data compilation and report writing.
-She will also be acting as National Trainer for the Environmental Protection Agency, 2018 National Rivers and Streams Assessment.
+She was a national trainer for the Environmental Protection Agency's 2018 National Rivers and Streams Assessment.

-Oakley is the primary water quality and hydrology trainer.
-She is EIH’s Quality Assurance Officer and Clean Rivers Program trainer for all water quality monitoring conducted by EIH for the Texas Commission on Environmental Quality.
-Oakley has also served as the Team Leader for the EPA National Assessments in Texas including the Coastal, Wetlands, and Rivers and Streams.
+Jenny Oakley is the associate director for research programs at EIH.
+She is the Clean Rivers Program trainer for all water quality monitoring conducted by EIH for the Texas Commission on Environmental Quality.
+Oakley has also served as the team leader for the EPA national assessments in Texas including the Coastal, Wetlands, and Rivers and Streams.
 Additionally, she has served as a national trainer for the EPA for the 2015 National Coastal Condition Assessment protocols.

 If you have any questions about the course or registration process please contact EIH at 281-283-3950 or EIH@uhcl.edu.

-Any individual requiring an accommodation in order to participate in this event will need to contact EIH at 281-283-3950 or via e-mail at EIH@uhcl.edu at least two weeks prior to the event.
+Any person requiring an accommodation in order to participate in this event will need to contact EIH at 281-283-3950 or via e-mail at EIH@uhcl.edu at least two weeks prior to the event.

 What Past Participants Are Saying